linhklatt/Professional-README-Generator/README.md

   ## Question
-  If you have anyquestions about the repo, open and issue or contact me directly at linhklatt@yahoo.com.
+  If you have any questions about the repo, open and issue or contact me directly at linhklatt@yahoo.com.
 You can find more of my works at [linhklatt](email)